Bearnhardt and Cora Hartig Murders: Where is Tyrone Noling Now?

 Image Credit: JAC/Find A Grave

 AMC+’s ‘True Crime Story: It Couldn’t Happen Here’ covers the tragic and brutal murder of Bearnhardt and Cora Hartig in April 1990.
 Their neighbor’s son found the couple shot to death on their ranch in Portage County, Ohio.
 The police had to follow a lot of leads and gather relevant information before they could finally nail the perpetrator.
 The episode takes the viewers through the complex investigation process, laying down the facts concisely.
-If you want to learn the identity and the current whereabouts of the perpetrator, we’ve you covered.
-Let’s delve in then, shall we?
+If you want to learn the identity and the current whereabouts of the perpetrator, we’ve got you covered.

 How Did Bearnhardt and Cora Hartig Die?

 Bearnhardt Hartig was born on September 22, 1908, in Frostburg in Allegany County, Maryland, to George Hartig and Rachel Bevans Hartig.
 Cora Arnold Hartig was born in 1909 in Avilton in Garrett County, Maryland, to Lloyd A Arnold and Susie A Baker Arnold.
 They got married and moved to a ranch in Portage County, Ohio.
-They were in their early 80s but very active people, leading an active and joyful retired life.
+They were in their early 80s but very active, leading a joyful retired life.

 Image Credit: Mary/Find A Grave